nikolayanti/Assignment-C-/README.md

             cout << "Product with ID \'" << viewID << "\' not found!" << endl; // Output error message when user inputs invalid ID
         }
     }
+    // 3.
+Add product(s)
+    void add_Product(){
+        // Check if addition of products does not exceed the limits

     // 5.
 Search products(s)
     void search_Product() {